 20 Best Things to Do in Majorca, Spain

 1. Rent a car

 If there’s one thing we definitely recommend doing when visiting Mallorca, it is renting a car.
+(A real car, not a plastic beach car, although you could do that too).
 There is so much more to explore on this island than the beach in front of your resort!
 Although there is a bus system that works perfectly fine, it doesn’t allow as much flexibility and car rentals are cheap, so why not?